-The peaceful seclusion of our Gara Valley attracts writers and artists who are inspired and urged into playfulness and creativity by its beauty and tranquillity.
+The peaceful seclusion of our almost-untouched coastal valley attracts writers and artists who are inspired and urged into playfulness and creativity by its beauty and tranquillity.

-Jack Butler Yeats (writer, artist, brother of W. B. Yeats) and his family; Poet Laureate and author John Masefield; on the fringes of Bloomsbury, Beryl de Zoete, an extraordinary woman.
-A writer, dance critic, orientalist, traveller and translator who worked with Walter Spies in Indonesia and reputedly belly-danced for the King of Morocco.
+Jack Butler Yeats (writer, artist, brother of W. B. Yeats) and his family; Poet Laureate & author John Masefield; on the fringes of Bloomsbury, Beryl de Zoete - writer, dance critic, orientalist, traveller & translator who worked with Walter Spies in Indonesia and reputedly belly-danced for the King of Morocco.

-With his close friend, John Masefield, future Poet Laureate, he shared a passion for tales of piracy and the sea, and a love of sailing toy boats that they built, sailed and exploded on the Gara.
-They created pirate maps of the valley, wrote pirate tales and shanties, histories of the model ships and their sailors.
-Many of Masefield’s poems are dedicated to Yeats, some are dedicated to the Gara Brook itself.
-Masefield’s children’s novel, Jim Davis, a tale of highwaymen, wreckers and derring-do, is set in and around the Gara Valley.
+Including John Masefield, future Poet Laureate, J.B.
+Yeats & Masefield shared a passion for tales of piracy, the sea, & nature.
+Many of Masefield’s poems are dedicated to Yeats, some are dedicated to the valley itself.
+Masefield’s children’s novel, Jim Davis, a tale of highwaymen, smugglers & derring-do is set here.

-Other notable visitors included playwright and poet JM Synge (Playboy of The Western World), a key figure along with WB Yeats and Lady Gregory in the Irish literary renaissance.
+Notable visitors included W.B.
+Yeats and J.M.
+Synge (Playboy of The Western World), a key figure along with WB Yeats and Lady Gregory in the Irish literary renaissance.

 In the 1950s, our Rose Cottage was owned by Beryl de Zoete.
-On the fringes of the Bloomsbury Set, she lived with her partner, Arthur Waley, translator of Chinese and Japanese poetry, at 50 Gordon Square near the Woolfs.
+On the fringes of the Bloomsbury Set, she lived with her partner, Arthur Waley, translator of Chinese and Japanese poetry and close friend of T.S.
+Eliot, at 50 Gordon Square near the Woolfs.
 Like many of her Bloomsbury peers, they 'lived in Squares and loved in triangles'.

-She was the first translator of Italo Svevo’s novels from the Italian.
-Beryl's book, Dance and Magic Drama in Ceylon, is till the key text on Sri Lankan dance.
+As well as being the first translator of Italo Svevo’s novels, Beryl wrote too; her Dance and Magic Drama in Ceylon, is still the key text on Sri Lankan dance.

 Other Local Writers

-Michael Morpurgo has written extensively about local events and landscapes in his novels.
+Michael Morpurgo has written extensively about Devon events and landscapes in his novels.
 Adolphus Tips is set around Slapton during Operation Tiger when the area was given six weeks to evacuate in 1943 before being used by British and American troops, using live ammunition, to rehearse for the D-Day landings.
-Troops were based in the valley at our Mill.
+Troops were based here in the valley.
 They used its hills for assault practice.